isomerpages/moe-kranjipri/_cca/Art Club.md

 | 2021   | Attained Certificate of Recognition at the Singapore Youth Festival (SYF) Arts Exhibition with mixed media collage, "Technology in Our Lives" by P2 students. |
 |:-:|-|
-|**2019**|** Attained Certificate of Recognition at the Singapore Youth Festival (SYF) Arts Exhibition with mixed media collage, "Embrace Differences.
+|**2019**| **Attained Certificate of Recognition at the Singapore Youth Festival (SYF) Arts Exhibition with mixed media collage, "Embrace Differences.
 Celebrate" by our P5 and 6 students.
-Selected to conduct Artists' Talk and fringe activities at the Singapore Museum in conjunction with SYF 2019. **
+Selected to conduct Artists' Talk and fringe activities at the Singapore Museum in conjunction with SYF 2019**
 |  **2017**  | **Attained Certificate of Recognition at the Singapore Youth Festival Arts Exhibition with sculpture, "My Magic Playground" by our P5 and 6 students**